 Finally, I have a very conservative approach to my Apple shares.
 I won’t consider buying more Apple stock unless the dividend yield is at least 2%.

 Regardless of the other suggested stock values, that puts my personal Apple stock recommendation at a target price of $154 per share.

 APPLE DIVIDEND WRAP UP

-I will let this winner ride and put my money elsewhere for now.
-There are many other good dividend paying stocks at reasonable prices in the market right now for me to consider before adding to Apple.
+I will let this winner ride on in my portfolio.
+And look to put new money elsewhere for now.
+There are many other good dividend-paying stocks in the market for me to consider before adding to Apple at this time.